catchpoint/Pietrasanta-traceroute/README.md

 ## Binaries

-This tool should build on any modern Linux system.
+This tool should build and run on any Linux system running a kernel version 2.6 or higher.
+This includes systems running on containers, VMs and on the Windows Subsystem for Linux (WSL).

-Binaries are provided for convenience [here](binaries) for common Linux distributions.
+Binaries are provided for convenience [here](binaries) for common Linux distributions and they can be directly used into the target system.

 ### Building with docker